coingate/prestashop-plugin/README.md

 Please note, that for "Test" mode you **must** generate separate API credentials on <https://sandbox.coingate.com>.
 API credentials generated on <https://coingate.com> will **not** work for "Test" mode.

+Also note, that *Receive Currency* parameter in your module configuration window defines the currency of your settlements from CoinGate.
+Set it to BTC, EUR or USD, depending on how you wish to receive payouts.
+To receive settlements in **Euros** or **U.S. Dollars** to your bank, you have to verify as a merchant on CoinGate (login to your CoinGate account and click *Verification*).
+If you set your receive currency to **Bitcoin**, verification is not needed.

 ### via PrestaShop FTP Uploader

 1. Download <https://github.com/coingate/prestashop-plugin/releases/download/v1.4.0/CoinGate_Prestashop-1.4.0.zip>